1987 Army Cadets football team

-The 1987 Army Cadets football team was an American football team that represented the United States Military Academy in the 1987 NCAA Division I-A football season.
+The 1987 Army Cadets football team was an American football team that represented the United States Military Academy as an independent during the 1987 NCAA Division I-A football season.
 In their fifth season under head coach Jim Young, the Cadets compiled a 5–6 record and outscored their opponents by a combined total of 277 to 223.
 In the annual Army–Navy Game, the Cadets defeated Navy, 17–3.